Campari is Made Differently Around the World: Cochineal, Coloring, ABV, & Eggs

 It appears it is the same in Argentina (with INS instead of E numbers), but the proof is 28.5%.

-In Argentina it is the same.
+In Brazil it is the same, and labelled gluten-free.

 In Toronto, it is sold at 25% and the color is merely misspelled (kidding!) as "colour."